 - contact the Children’s Reporter who can convene a Children’s hearing to work out what is best for the child, see Children who are looked after by the local authority

 - call ParentLine Scotland on 0800 028 2233 for general support and practical advice about parenting or caring for a child

 - go to a kinship care support group in your area - ask the local Citizens Advice Bureau or council for details.

-Contacting social work / children’s services or the Children’s Reporter does not mean a child will automatically be taken away from you and put into foster care, adopted out or put into residential care.
+Contacting social work, children’s services, or the Children’s Reporter does not mean a child will automatically be taken away from you and put into foster care, adopted out or put into residential care.
 No one wants to see this happen when solutions can be found within the family.
-What it does mean is that a proper assessment can be made of current arrangements in the best interests of the child.
+It means that a proper assessment can be made of current arrangements in the best interests of the child.